stilldavid/userland-book/literary_problem/index.md

     ~/p1k3/archives

-Finally, because there are so many entries to search, I know the process will take a while and is going to produce a large list, so I tell the shell to redirect it to a file called `possible_poems` in my home directory:
+Finally, because there are so many entries to search, I know the process will be slow and produce a large list, so I tell the shell to redirect it to a file called `possible_poems` in my home directory:

     > ~/possible_poems